Federal Partnership Program

 The South Dakota Long-Term Care Partnership Program, administered by the Department of Social Services and Division of Insurance, provides an alternative to spending down or transferring assets by forming a partnership between Medicaid and private long-term care insurers.

 This public-private partnership is an innovative program offering individuals quality, affordable long-term care insurance and a way to receive the care they need without depleting all their assets.
-The greatest and most unique benefit of a Partnership policy is the Medicaid asset protection.
+The greatest and most unique benefit of a Partnership policy is Medicaid asset protection.

 This feature provides “dollar for dollar” asset protection: for every dollar that a partnership policy pays out in benefits, a dollar of assets can be protected from the long-term care Medicaid resource limit.
 When determining long-term care Medicaid eligibility, any assets you have up to the amount the Partnership policy paid in benefits will be disregarded.

 For example, if your Partnership policy paid $200,000 in benefits, South Dakota's Medicaid program would allow you to keep $200,000 in assets and still qualify for Medicaid assistance.
 The amount of assets you are able to protect under the Partnership is in addition to the $2,000 everyone is allowed to keep, including any assets your spouse may be allowed to retain.
+The Partnership Program also protects those assets after death from Medicaid estate recovery.

 Most states have reciprocity with other states' long-term-care partnership programs including South Dakota.
 This means if you move from or to South Dakota your partnership asset protection follows you as well.

-South Dakota does not offer any state tax incentive for qualified long-term care insurance, however, federal tax incentives are still available.
+South Dakota does not offer any state tax incentive for qualified long-term care insurance; however, federal tax incentives are still available.